‘A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.’ A. Turing

 ♦ Quantum Information Team at Telecom Paris, Paris, France

-- Quantum Information Science @ Sharif University of Technology, Tehran, Iran, QIS@SUT
+♦ QIS@SUT (Quantum Information Science @ Sharif Univ. of Tech.), Tehran, Iran

-- International Iran Conferences on Quantum Information, IICQI
+♦ IICQI (International Iran Conferences on Quantum Information)

-you find some useful links and references about different issues on (quantum) information theory and quantum optics.
+Below you’ll find some links and references about different issues on (quantum) information theory and optics.

-- The Information Philosopher: The page has provided quite a bit about individuals, either scientists or philosophers, who have discussed “information”.
+• The Information Philosopher: This page provides you with quite a bit of people, either scientists or philosophers, who have discussed `infromation’.